-There are some significant differences in the way Chinese travelers approach outdoor activities and it’s important to appreciate this if you’re entering this market.
+There are some significant differences in the way Chinese travellers approach outdoor activities and it’s important to appreciate this if you’re entering this market.
 One big difference is that Chinese homes are on average much smaller than the average consumer home in a market such as Australia or the US.

-This is highly significant because people just don’t have the space to store bulky equipment such as tents, sleeping bags, and camp beds.
+This is highly significant because people just don’t have the space to store bulky equipment such as tents, sleeping bags and camp beds.
 This means the equipment rental market is always likely to be sizable in China and why disposable and highly compact equipment may be popular.

 China’s campers seem to want to be slightly out of their comfort zone but there’s little appetite for taking the lifestyle to extremes.
 Trips tend to be short and there’s little interest in camping in extreme weather.

 They also seem prepared to travel up to three hours from home but no further.
 Consumers want a short break and a taste of a lifestyle without exhausting themselves or compromising their work.
 Destinations within reach of urban areas are therefore popular.